jordaaash/jquery.kern/README.md

 defaults = # Default settings that can be read/written at jQuery.fn.kern.defaults
   letters:   true      # Wrap all letters
   words:     true      # Wrap all words (successive non-whitespace characters)
-  transform: true      # Use nearest CSS text-transform rules for wrapper class naming
+  transform: false     # Use nearest CSS text-transform rules for wrapper class naming; doesn't work in Firefox because node.outerText isn't supported
   tag:       '<span/>' # Tag for wrapping
   prefix:    'kern'    # Prefix for all class naming (target and wrapper)
   undo:      true      # Undo any previous calls first to prevent double wrapping